hawk/lux/doc/lux.md

 `[global]`, but can only be set and used in a macro or loop.
 The variable setting is only valid within the macro that assigns the variable.

+####Optional Assignment####

+Variables can be set only if they do not hold a value by using `?=` syntax instead of `=`.

+This is practical for providing defaults in scripts like:

+    [global WORKERS?=10]

+If WORKERS has not been set in the environment when the scripts start, it will be set to 10 otherwise the environment provided value will be used.

 ###Multi-line values in variables###